Epitalon Peptide Guide: Benefits, Dosing & What to Know

 How long until I notice anything?

 Sleep usually improves within the first week.
 Everything else takes longer.
-And the telomere effects?
-You won’t feel those directly.
-They play out at a level you can’t perceive.
+And the telomere stuff?
+You won’t feel that directly.
+It’s playing out at a level you can’t perceive.

 Is this FDA approved?

-No. Russia approved it for specific medical uses.
+Russia approved it for specific medical uses.
 In the US, it’s a research chemical.
+That’s the reality.

 Does it really lengthen telomeres?

 In cell cultures, yes.
 33% elongation, cells dividing past their normal limit.
-Whether this happens in adults taking the peptide?
+Whether this happens in actual adults taking the peptide?
 We don’t have definitive proof.
-The mortality reduction data suggests something real is happening biologically, but we can’t confirm it’s telomere lengthening specifically.
+The mortality reduction data suggests something real is happening biologically, but we can’t say for certain it’s telomere lengthening specifically.

 Could it cause cancer?

-Legitimate concern.
-Telomerase is active in cancer cells, so the logic tracks.
+Fair concern.
+Telomerase is active in cancer cells, so the logic makes sense.
 But actual research shows the opposite: tumors decreased in animal models.
-Still, avoid it if you have any cancer history.
+Still, I’d stay away if you have any cancer history.
 Not worth the theoretical risk.

 What’s the difference between Epitalon and Epithalamin?